 <u-progress>

-• value can contain amount of completed work.
-If present, value must be a valid number between 0 and max.
-If there is no value attribute, the progress bar is indeterminate; indicating work is being done, but withouth knowing of how long it will take.
+id,class,data-maxcan contain amount of total work to be done.
+Must be a valid number greater than 0.
+Defaults to 1.valuecan contain amount of completed work.
+If present,valuemust be a valid number between 0 andmax.
+If there is novalueattribute, the progress bar is indeterminate; indicating work is being done, but withouth knowing of how long it will take.

 Styling